-With the upcoming changes due to the implementation of novel foods regulations, and to gather data up to date consumer preference, this survey has been launched.
+CBD Users With the upcoming changes due to the implementation of novel food regulations, and to gather data on date consumer preferences, this survey has been launched.

 The intention is for this survey to be presented t other Food Standards Authority, and Foods Standards Scotland after consumers share their views on the issue.